How to Create an Employee Handbook: Complete Guide for Small Businesses

 The Enforcement Problem

 The most dangerous mistake is including policies you do not actually enforce.
-If your handbook says three unexcused absences result in termination, but you have never terminated anyone for attendance, you have created a discrimination risk.
+If your handbook says three unexcused absences result in termination but you have never terminated anyone for attendance, you have created a discrimination risk.
 When you finally do enforce it, the employee can argue they were treated differently than others.
+Only include policies you will consistently apply to everyone.

 Overpromising Language

 Watch your word choices.
 Saying the company "will" do something creates an obligation.
 Saying the company "may" do something preserves flexibility.
-For example:
+For example, "Employees will receive a verbal warning, then written warning, then termination" is risky.
+Better: "The company may use progressive discipline, including verbal warnings, written warnings, and termination, depending on the circumstances."

 Rolling Out Your Handbook

+Creating the handbook is only half the job.
+You also need to distribute it properly and document that employees received it.
 A handbook that sits in a drawer provides no protection.
 For the handbook to matter legally, you must be able to prove that employees received it, had the opportunity to read it, and understood they were bound by its policies.
-This requires a formal rollout process.

 The Acknowledgment Form